ayakael/qubes-storage-zfs/README.md

 TODO incorporate descriptions from https://github.com/QubesOS/qubes-core-admin/pull/289

+TODO Parse zdev prefix from zfs_ns rather than hardcoded to /s/ (This hardcode is for those, like me, who have their root pool encrypted on the /s/ prefix to keep pool decrypted).
+Having your zdev encrypted mitigates the issues of root-cow.img being written to varlibqubes as under this configuration the varlibqubes pool is encrypted

 Storage pool drivers implement new ways to store the data related to your VMs in QubesOS; the code in this repository will let you store your VMs on the ZFS file system.

 This project implements two "storage pool drivers" for QubesOS.